Collooney railway station: History

 Collooney once had three railway stations.
-The current station was opened by the Midland Great Western Railway (MGWR) on 3 December 1862 as part of the extension of its line from Longford to Sligo.
+The first and sole surviving station was opened by the Midland Great Western Railway (MGWR) on 3 December 1862 as part of the extension of its line from Longford to Sligo.
 On 1 September 1881 the Sligo, Leitrim and Northern Counties Railway (SL&NCR) opened its station to the east, before building a connection to the MGWR at Carrignagat Junction to the north and thus completing its line from Enniskillen to Sligo.
-Finally, on 1 October 1895, the Great Southern and Western Railway (GS&WR) opened its station to the west, as part of the extension of its line from Claremorris to Sligo.
+Finally, on 1 October 1895, the Waterford, Limerick and Western Railway (WL&WR) opened its station to the west, as part of the extension of its line from Claremorris to Sligo.
+The WL&DR was taken over by the Great Southern and Western Railway (GS&WR) in 1901.

 Following the creation of the Irish Free State, the MGWR and the GS&WR became part of the Great Southern Railways (GSR) in 1925.
 In turn, the GSR became part of Córas Iompair Éireann (CIÉ) in 1945.